 Hell, some can even help the rest of those potent serums and unctuous oils that follow work harder too.
 And more often than not, they're the very same tools you'll find in the kits of the world's top facialists.
-So if you're ready to up your skincare game—and get serious about that evening routine—these are the skincare tools we recommend keeping sinkside.
+So if you're ready to up your skincare game like Tracee Ellis Ross and I are, these are the skincare tools that I recommend keeping sink side.

 A quick run over my cheeks and forehead with my jade roller has become an ingrained part of my bedtime routine.
-It's brilliant at cooling stressed-out skin, and can really get to work on a tight jaw or deflated cheeks.
-To see what else it can do, read my full review here.
+It's brilliant at cooling stressed-out skin and can really get to work on a tight jaw or deflated cheeks.
+To see what else it can do, read my full review.

 Another jade-based tool, the gua sha face scraper is brilliant at really kneading out the tiny muscles within the face.
 I'm obsessed with mine (the cheekbones it has carved out enough to have me hooked), but it's also great at flushing skin of the toxins and excess water that build up and cause the face to look puffy.